-- Citation: Thomas R. Cole, PhD papers; MS 225; John P. McGovern Historical Collections and Research Center, Houston Academy of Medicine-Texas Medical Center Library.
+- Citation: Thomas R. Cole, PhD papers; MS 225; McGovern Historical Center, Texas Medical Center Library.
 Please cite the box and folder numbers where appropriate.

-- Processing information: Rehouse in 0.5 cubic foot boxes and archival folders.
-Name folders: Some folder names may be reformatted Remove rusty paper clips and staples Weed multi copies of materials.
+- Processing information: Rehoused in 0.5 cubic foot boxes and archival folders.
+Name folders: Some folder names may be reformatted.
+Remove rusty paper clips and staples.
+Weed multi copies of materials.
 Only keep two.
 Binder contents need to be rehoused in archival folders.